wilfred11/dropconnect/README.md

 powerl represents the part left of the negative critical value. powerr represents the part right of the positive critical value.

 The total power is 0.88 this is a good value.
 As power is a value between 0 and 1.
-In this case the power is made up almost completely of chances right of the negative critical values.
+In this case the power is made up almost completely of chances left of the negative critical value.

 The value could also have been calculated using statsmodels function